-In 2012, I gave myself permission to do something crazy.
+In 2012, I gave myself permission to do something wild.

-I packed my bags, ditched my permanent address, and took my nearly two-year-old business and my pint-sized pooch on the road to live our lives against a backdrop of sandy Mexican beaches, cobbled Italian squares, pretty French bistros, and jagged, breathtaking Swiss Alps.
+I packed my bags, ditched my permanent address, and took my nearly two-year-old business and my pint-sized pooch on the road to live our lives against a backdrop of cobbled Italian squares, pretty French bistros, and jagged, breathtaking Swiss Alps.

 So, how do I make my living on the road?
-I write books.
+I write.

 Oh, yeah.
-I live this crazy, travel-filled life with my dog.
+I live this wild, travel-filled life with my dog.

 Okay, so the whole point…

 I write this blog because the stuff I do seems daunting.
 Run a successful freelance business?
 Travel the world full-time on a budget?
 Take multi-week solo hikes through Europe?
 Cycle across whole countries?
 Cross borders with a small dog?

 They’re things people want to do.
 And they’re also things that don’t have well-worn roadmaps.

 And so I tell my stories.
 Share my proverbial road maps.

 To help you travel with your dog, understand the real cost of traveling Europe, find a hike you love, skip the tourist trap bullshit, or just live my unconventional life vicariously for a little while.